Mendelian Law of Independent Assortment states that each gene pair acts

 In both crosses, the expected genotypic ratio in the second filial generation (F2) is 1 pure dominant: 2 hybrid dominant: 1 pure recessive, that is, 1SS:2Ss:1ss in the smooth x wrinkled cross and 1TT:2Tt:1tt in the tall x short cross.
 As to the F2 phenotypes, the expected ratio in either cross is 3 dominant: 1 recessive.

-The above illustration shows that the transmission of traits in each gene pair remains consistent with the law of segregation.
+The illustration below shows that the transmission of traits in each gene pair remains consistent with the law of segregation.
 Both the alleles S for smooth and s for wrinkled seeds and the alleles T and t for tall and short, respectively, combine in the dihybrid (SsTt).
 They subsequently segregate during sexual reproduction and, upon self fertilization, are retransmitted to the selfed progeny in accordance with the probability constants derived from Mendel’s First Law.

 In other words, the tendency of a garden pea plant to have either smooth or wrinkled seed is not affected by its tendency to become either tall or short and vice versa.
 Stated by way of example, the 1/4 chance of a homozygous allelic pair (e.g. SS or ss) and the 3/4 chance of exhibiting the smooth character in the F2 are asserted regardless of the alleles present in the other gene pair as if the other gene pair is not existent.
 This is independent assortment.